yanrucheng/apikey-config/README.md

 4. GitHub Actions will automatically:
    - Checkout the latest code
    - Deploy the public-keys.json (and public-keys.txt if exists) to GitHub Pages
-   - Make them available at a URL like: `https://your-username.github.io/apikey-config/keys/public-keys.json`
+   - Make them available at: `https://apikeys.cyanru.com/keys/public-keys.json`

 #### GitHub Pages Setup:
 1. Go to your GitHub repository settings